aireilly/openshift-mkdocs/docs/scalability_and_performance/cnf-performing-platform-verification-latency-tests.md

     |  oc image mirror -f -
     ```

-## Troubleshooting errors with the cnf-tests container
+## Troubleshooting errors with the cnf-tests container {#cnf-performing-end-to-end-tests-troubleshooting_cnf-latency-tests}

 To run latency tests, the cluster must be accessible from within the `cnf-tests` container.